-"You received a transfer in the amount" is the name of an email spam campaign.
+"You received a transfer in the amount" is a spam email campaign.
 The term "spam campaign" is used to define a large-scale operation, during which thousands of deceptive/scam emails are sent.
-The letters sent in this campaign - claim that an unspecified sum has been transferred to users.
-These emails are designed to promote various untrustworthy and possibly malicious websites.
+The messages sent in this campaign claim that an unspecified sum has been transferred to users.
+These emails promote various untrusted and possibly malicious websites.

 |Fake Claim||Emails claim an unspecified sum has been transferred to the recipients.|

 |Symptoms||Unauthorized online purchases, changed online account passwords, identity theft, illegal access of the computer.|

 |Distribution methods||Deceptive emails, rogue online pop-up ads, search engine poisoning techniques, misspelled domains.|

 |Damage||Loss of sensitive private information, monetary loss, identity theft.|

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

 "SharePoint Email Scam", "Mail Quota", "Propuesta Comercial" and "Your Device Was Not Properly Secured" are some examples of other spam campaigns.
 These scam emails can make various claims, offers, requests or demands, however their purpose is identical: to generate revenue.